syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

 {% highlight vb.net tabtitle="VB.NET" %}
 Private Shared Sub MdImportSettings_ImageNodeVisited(ByVal sender As Object, ByVal args As Syncfusion.Office.Markdown.MdImageNodeVisitedEventArgs)
-    'Set image stream based on image name from input Markdown If args.Uri Is "Image_1.png" Then
+    'Set the image stream based on the image name from the input Markdown.
+    If args.Uri Is "Image_1.png" Then
         args.ImageStream = New FileStream("Image_1.png", FileMode.Open)
     ElseIf args.Uri Is "Image_2.png" Then
         args.ImageStream = New FileStream("Image_2.png", FileMode.Open)
-    'Retrive image from website and use
+    'Retrive the image from website and use it.
     ElseIf args.Uri.StartsWith("https://") Then
-        Dim client As WebClient = New WebClient() 'Download the image as stream.
+        Dim client As WebClient = New WebClient() 'Download the image as a stream.
         Dim image As Byte() = client.DownloadData(args.Uri)
         Dim stream As Stream = New MemoryStream(image) 'Set the retrieved image from the input Markdown.